ualibraries/reformation-arizona-edu/README.md

   http://reformation.arizona.edu
 ```

+The static website is located in `public/reformation.arizona.edu`.

+## Testing

 You can test locally by running `./serve.sh`.
 The script uses PHP to start a webserver at http://localhost:8888.

 Verify that it isn't using any resources from reformation.arizona.edu by adding `127.0.0.1 reformation.arizona.edu` to your hosts file (`/etc/hosts`), and seeing if the site at http://localhost:8888 loads correctly.